SrivathsanNayak/ethical-hacking-notes/CloudSecurity/SecureCloudApp/README.md

 ## Secure Operations, Architecture & Related Technologies

+* Secure operations:

+  * After app is deployed and running in cloud

+  * Focus on management plane

+  * Monitor for changes in environment

+  * Do not neglect ongoing testing

+  * Cloud config within scope of change management

+  * WAF (web app firewall) must auto-scale, embedded in workload or cloud-hosted

+* Impact of cloud on app design and architecture:

+  * Segregation by default

+  * Immutable infra

+  * Increased use of microservices

+  * PaaS and serverless

+* PaaS/Serverless and Security:

+  * Provider takes on more security responsibilities

+  * Communicating via API on provider's platform reduces network attack paths

+  * Enables software-defined security

+  * May enable event-driven security

+* App Security recommendations:

+  * Understand security capabilities of cloud providers

+  * Build security into initial design process

+  * Consider moving to continuous deployment and automating security into deployment pipeline

+  * Threat modeling, SAST and DAST should be integrated

+  * Understand new architectural options and requirements in cloud

+  * Update security policies and standards

+  * Integrate security testing into deployment process

+  * Use software-defined security and event-driven security to automate security controls and detection of issues

+  * Use different cloud environments to segregate management plane access

 ## Identity & Access Management (IAM) Definitions

 ## Identity & Access Management (IAM) Standards